-A generous selection of all Sicilian and Italian wines greet you at RoVino, the Italian rotisserie and wine bar located next to The Waterfront on Kettner.
+A generous wine selection of all Sicilian and Italian wines greet you at RoVino, the Italian rotisserie and wine bar located next to The Waterfront on Kettner.
 Owned by one of the first Italian families to settle in Little Italy, RoVino won’t want you to go hungry while sampling their wines from Tuscany, Piedmont, Sicily, and Lombardy (to name a few).
 Cozy seating is provided on the patio or inside the lushly decorated dining room.

 At the north end of Little Italy you will find Pali Wine, just look for the selfie-worthy Fine Wine & Good Times painted building.
 This tasting room showcases both the Pali Wine produced Pinot Noir and Central Coast Chardonnay as well as their Tower 15 house wine label which offers premium Bordeaux and Rhone blends.
 At Pali Wine you can enjoy your glass of local California wine along with a generous charcuterie board featuring select meats, cheeses and fruits you’re sure to love.
 Wines are offered by the glass and bottles are available for purchase.
-You certainly won’t be disappointed by their wine list.
+You certainly won’t be disappointed by their wine list or their appetizers.

 Vino Carta is an eclectic wine bar and shop located on India St just south of Ballast Point.
 At Vino Carta, selection is heavy on small, family-run wineries with sustainable farming practices.
-They provide an ever-changing selection of wine by the glass as well as a retail store where bottles can be purchased.
+They provide an ever-changing wine selection of wine by the glass as well as a retail store where bottles can be purchased.
 Wine tasting flights are regularly available, featuring the selection of the week.
 Don’t forget to bring some cheese and crackers.

 Enoteca is an Italian word which literally means “wine repository”.
 You already know you are on the right track when you step into Enoteca Style.
 Located on a quieter stretch of India between Beech and Ash, this neighborhood wine bar is a bit off the main path of central India but the location complements the intimate atmosphere inside.
 The available wines reflect a worldwide aesthetic.
-Enoteca Style offers a good selection cheese, meat and fruit plates to enjoy along with your wine in addition to full plate items if you want to stay for dinner.
+Enoteca Style offers a good selection of small plates including cheese, meat and fruit plates to enjoy along with your wine in addition to full plate items if you want to stay for dinner.

 If you are interested in a more detailed tour of the wine options in Little Italy, be sure to check out our Vino!
 Vino!
 Little Italy Stroll that runs weekly.
 This tour is a great option for couples.
 We also have a brewery tour available.

 Street parking in Little Italy can be hard to find but there are valet options around different restaurants.
 Just drive down India St and you will see at least 2 valet options each evening.
 There are multiple paid parking lots throughout the neighborhood; just a few blocks walk from the main India St strip.
-Little Italy is also easily accessible from the trolley line with the County Center/Little Italy stop just down the street from the main restaurant area.0
+Little Italy is also easily accessible from the downtown trolley line with the County Center/Little Italy stop just down the street from the main restaurant area.0